More

 windows 10 kiosk

-c) Select apps – Select the apps to enable on multi-app kiosk mode
+c) Select apps – Select the apps to enable multi-app kiosk mode

 kiosk mode windows